Barefoot Hub Ball

 Barefoot Hub Ball: The Rules

 Note – The Disclaimer and Indemnification section at the end of The Rules text is part of the Rules for Barefoot Hub Ball and MUST be included in the Rules.
+Also, refer to the HOME page for the statement on COVID-19 (as it regards Barefoot Hub Ball).

 1. Purpose of the Sport This sport is for those who want an outdoor sport that is played barefoot and is mostly free of contact and collisions.
 It provides a safer alternative to soccer, American (tackle) football, rugby, lacrosse, and other sports that require or often have hard physical contact and regularly cause injuries.
 This sport is designed to have as little contact as possible and to be as low of injury potential as possible for a moderate-to-fast-moving team sport.
 Note – some physical contact is going to happen and collisions are definitely possible since players can run around on an open field, but the rules are written to minimize contact and collisions.